 Passport

 Your passport is your most important travel document.
 Check it long before your travel date to make sure it is valid and up to date, in case you need to renew it.
-You need to have at least two blank pages in your passport and the expiry date needs to be more than 6 months after the end of your trip.
-If your passport does not meet these requirements, it is best to apply for a new passport because you may be refused entry if your passport expires within 6 months after your return journey, or does not have at least 2 blank pages for possible visas and immigration stamps.
+You need to have at least two blank pages in your passport for each destination you plan to visit.
+Many countries insist that the expiry date on your passport needs to be more than 6 months after the end of your trip.
+If your passport does not meet these requirements, it is best to apply for a new passport because you may be refused entry if your passport expires within 6 months after your return journey, or does not have enough blank pages for possible visas and immigration stamps.
 It's a good idea to make a certified copy of your passport and keep that in a separate place, and leave a copy at home in case you lose your passport so that someone can fax the copy to your embassy if required.
+Also take a photo of your passport to keep on your phone.

 Visas